top of page

 This is where Timeline comes in.
 We will make the following assumptions for our baseline case:

-• Fees of 1.1%, which would be our total fees (approximately) per annum for this client
+• Total fees of 1.1%, which would (approximately) be what we would charge per annum for this client

 • A portfolio comprising 60% developed market equities (stocks) and 40% bonds.